mac-theobio/Lab_meeting/README.md

 * Du, Maolin, Zaihua Wang, and Haiyan Hu.
 “Measuring Memory with the Order of Fractional Derivative.”
 Scientific Reports 3, no. 1 (December 5, 2013): 3431. https://doi.org/10.1038/srep03431 .
 * Podlubny, Igor.
 “Geometric and Physical Interpretation of Fractional Integration and Fractional Differentiation.” arXiv, October 22, 2001. http://arxiv.org/abs/math/0110241 .

+This also looks useful as a very basic intro/start to getting some intuition:

+* Panda the Red.
+2019.
+“What Is Fractional Calculus?”
+Medium.
+October 7, 2019. https://www.cantorsparadise.com/fractional-calculus-48192f4e9c9f.

 ## Weekly events

 ### Lab meetings